terriko/pyknit/README.md

 or if you want to use the latest and greatest [grab pyknit from github](https://github.com/terriko/pyknit) and run `python` in that directory so you can `import pyknit` and have it work.

-[Here's an exmaple of how to calculate sweater sleeve decreases using pyknit.] to get you started.
+[Here's an exmaple of how to calculate sweater sleeve decreases using pyknit](https://github.com/terriko/pyknit/blob/main/documentation/SleeveDecreases.md) to get you started.
 If you want to write more examples, that would be awesome!

 ## Jupyter-lab Usage